Improving Quality of Life After Thoracic Surgery Using Patient-Reported Outcomes

 Time Frame

-Quality of life at 12 months
+Quality of Life at 12 Months

-Time Frame: Baseline through 12 months post-discharge
+Time Frame: 12 months post-discharge

 Quality of Life (QOL) will be measured by the EORTC (European Organisation for Research and Treatment of Cancer) Quality of Life Questionnaire Core-30 (EORTC QLQ-C30) version 3.0 and reported as a score on a scale from 0 to 100 with a higher score being a better QOL.

-Baseline through 12 months post-discharge
+12 months post-discharge

-Time Frame: Baseline through 12 months post-discharge
+Time Frame: 12 months post-discharge

 Lung cancer specific Quality of Life will be measured by the EORTC (European Organisation for Research and Treatment of Cancer) Quality of Life Questionnaire Lung Cancer-13 (EORTC QLQ-LC13) supplement and reported as a score from 0 to 100 with a higher score being worse symptoms

-Baseline through 12 months post-discharge
+12 months post-discharge

-Time Frame: Baseline through 3 months post-discharge
+Time Frame: 3 months post-discharge

-Baseline through 3 months post-discharge
+3 months post-discharge

-Time Frame: Baseline through 3 months post-discharge
+Time Frame: 3 months post-discharge

 The percentage of survey alerts that generate a clinician response will be calculated.

-Baseline through 3 months post-discharge
+3 months post-discharge

-2 months through 2 years post-discharge
+assessed at 2 months through 2 years post-discharge

 Secondary Outcome Measures